 Fumonji Temple (Toyohashi)

-Fumonji Temple is known as the autumn leaves temple of Toyohashi because it is surrounded by maple trees turning shades of red in the autumn.
+Also known as “the autumn leaves temple of Toyohashi”, Fumonji Temple is surrounded by maple trees turning shades of red in the autumn.

 Ceremonies and rituals are held during the Fumonji Maple Festival to celebrate the season.